What our Boarders say

 Tell us a bit about yourself

 Hello, my name is Angel.
 I started boarding at the age of 11 and have been boarding ever since in the English countryside, despite my home being in London.
-I have decided to study Art, PE, Drama for GCSE’s as much as I love academics, I believe I excel in creatives.
 My interests are rugby and athletics along with pretty much every other sport.
 I play a variety of instruments and I am currently pursuing the guitar.
 I write poems and songs and love to sketch, my favourite style of art is distortion.
 I consider myself to have an outgoing personality and love to be involved in varied activities.

 What is boarding life like at The Royal?